microsoft/vscode-chrome-debug/README.md

 If you want to use a different installation of Chrome, you can also set the `runtimeExecutable` field with a path to the Chrome app.

 > Chrome user profile note: Normally, if Chrome is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
-So by default, the extension launches Chrome with a separate user profile in a temp folder, (unless you are using the `runtimeExecutable` field).
+So by default, the extension launches Chrome with a separate user profile in a temp folder.
 Use the `userDataDir` launch config field to override or disable this.
+> If you are using the `runtimeExecutable` field, this isn't enabled by default, but you can forcibly enable it with `"userDataDir": true`.

 ### Attach
 With `"request": "attach"`, you must launch Chrome with remote debugging enabled in order for the extension to attach to it.
 Here's how to do that: